HuskyHacks/SandboxEvasion_BuildCommDCBAndTimeoutA/README.md

-# antidebug_BuildCommDCBAndTimeoutA
+# SandboxEvasion_BuildCommDCBAndTimeoutA
-Antidebugging via BuildCommDCBAndTimeoutA PoC
+Sandbox evasion via BuildCommDCBAndTimeoutA PoC

 ## What is this?
 While examining a known-bad malware executable in Ghidra, we found this: